techidaily/site-games-able/source/_posts/diagnosing-and-repairing-windows-steam-remote-play-issues.md

 ![uninstall steam client windows 11](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/12/uninstall-steam-client-windows-11.jpg)
 8. Click**Yes** to confirm the action.
 9. Click**Uninstall** again and click**Yes** if prompted by UAC.
-10. Next, go to the[Steam download page](https://store.steampowered.com/about/) and download the installer to install the app.
+10. Next, go to the [Steam download page](https://store.steampowered.com/about/) and download the installer to install the app.
 11. Once Steam is installed, move the**SteamApps** folder back to**C:\\Program Files (x86)\\ Steam** so that the client can recognize your installed games.

 ## Fix Remote Play and Start Streaming Steam Games